This information tells you about the common side effects of immunisations that might occur in babies and young children up to 5 years of age.

 - take them for a walk in the fresh air

-If the injection site is flushed, put a clean cold cloth to the area for about 5 to 10 minutes – this may help to soothe your baby.
+If the injection site is red, swollen or tender, put a clean cold cloth to the area for about 5 to 10 minutes – this may help to soothe your baby.

 After the MMR vaccination